seabbs/TB_England_Wales/README.md

 docker run -d -p 8787:8787 --name TB_in_England_Wales -e PASSWORD=TB_England_Wales seabbs/TB_in_England_Wales
 ```

 The rstudio client can be found on port `:8787` at `localhost`.
 The default username:password is rstudio:TB\_in\_England\_Wales, set the user with `-e USER=username`, and the password with `- e PASSWORD=newpasswordhere`.
 The default is to save the analysis files into the user directory.
-The shiny server can be found on port `:3838` again at `localhost`.
 For more instructions on using docker see the [tidyverse](https://hub.docker.com/r/rocker/tidyverse/) docker image.

 ### Manual install